How to make coffee scrub – a product that made so many women ditch commercial scrubs because… well, that’s how good it is!

 Cellulite and stretch marks kind of go hand in hand.
 That is why sugar is a part of this DIY coffee scrub.
 Stretch marks mostly appear because of the loss of collagen, so sugar is a perfect solution since it increases collagen production.

-The next thing you need is a highly nurturing oil, since the skin covered with cellulite, and especially stretch marks, is often neglected and needs all the help it can get in order to regenerate itself and restore its former quality.
+The next thing you need is a highly nourishing oil (such as sweet almond oil), since the skin covered with cellulite, and especially stretch marks, is often neglected and needs all the help it can get in order to regenerate itself and restore its former quality.
 Quality oil will also help in soothing potential irritations a harsh scrub can cause, plus it will dilute essential oils, which should never go to your skin pure.

 Grapefruit and rosemary essential oils will help you to to eliminate toxins and speed up circulation.